Singular-MOL/dialogic-intelligence/docs/DIA_WhitePeper_v1(English).md

 All modifications are logged in the **Book of Origins (Audit Ledger)**, providing full traceability of the agent’s evolution and configuration.

-**Analogy:**
-The base layer resembles tree rings — new layers accumulate over time while preserving historical integrity.
+**Analogy:** The base layer resembles tree rings — new layers accumulate while preserving historical integrity.

 ---